api3dao/oev-docs/docs/oev/searchers/mev-with-signed-apis.md

 base feed, they can use them to simulate the data feed update on-chain followed up by a call to check for liquidation opportunities.

-The code below demonstrates how this process can be implemented in JavaScript.
+The code below demonstrates how this process can be implemented in JavaScript with the ethers library.
 Note that this code makes use of variables which are not defined in the code snippet.
 Their purpose can be understood from the context and is left out to keep the example concise and focused on how a dAPI can be updated.

 ```javascript
 const beaconsIds = []; // Assume the data feed is a beacon set with these beacons